reliv/pipe-rat-2/README.md

 Pipe Rat
 ========

-Create REST APIs with just a few lines of config.
+Create REST APIs with just a few lines of Expressive config.
 This PSR7 compliant PHP library that uses Zend\Expressive Middleware at its core.

 ## Concept ##